C++ Math Tan Function - C++ Programming Tutorial

 C++ Example for tanf and tanl

-Now, we are taking an instance to illustrate the tanf and tanl functions in C++.
+Presently, we will provide an example to demonstrate the functionality of the tanf and tanl functions within C++.

 Example